Appendix I: Identifying the Scholarly Literature

 Francia (emphasis on

 Historical Journal.
-Very broad coverage, but has quite a few review articles relate to international politics.
+Very broad coverage, but has quite a few review articles relating to international politics.

 Cambridge University Press website: 1958 -